zerospiel/docs/docs/quickstart-2-aws.md

 * For details about setting up k0rdent to manage clusters on VMware and OpenStack
 * For details about using k0rdent with cloud Kubernetes distros: AWS EKS and Azure AKS

-Or check out the [Demos Repository](https://github.com/k0rdent/demos) for fast, makefile-driven demos of k0rdent's key features!
+Or check out the [Demos Repository](https://github.com/k0rdent/demos) for fast, makefile-driven demos of k0rdent's key features.